 What are the hazards?
 Who might be harmed and how?
-Risk Leve , , , , , , , , , , , , , , , , , , , , What further action is necessary?
+Risk .evel What are you already doing?
+What further action is necessary?
 Action by whom?
-Action by Done Manual handling Lifting, pushing and pulling and heavy or awkward objects, e.g. collecting deliveries, carrying boxes of files, lifting tables and chairs, IT equipment.
+Action by Done outside of the windows to avoid using a stepladder and inside they use a stepladder. • Manual handling Lifting, pushing and pulling and heavy or awkward objects, e.g. collecting deliveries, carrying boxes of files, lifting tables and chairs, IT equipment.
 All staff, principals and contractors especially those dealing with deliveries and filing, may suffer from musculoskeletal problems such as back injuries, muscle strains and sprains, hernias, cuts. ✓ Annual online manual handling training for all staff starting from induction.
 Staff whose tasks regularly involve manual handling sent on external course in addition to online course.
 Two people / team lifting encouraged for heavy and awkward objects.
 Trolley used for transport of files, deliveries and boxes.
 Safe storage arrangements with heavier items stored at waist height to facilitate safe lifting.
 Higher shelves used for lighter objects only.
 Guidance communicated through the H&S Policy.
 To continue risk assessments where lifting is unusually heavy.
 Encourage staff to seek help when lifting heavy or awkward objects.
 Minimise carrying distances where possible.
 Prior to lifting, ensure route is free of obstructions and floor is in good condition.
 Ensure sufficient rest and recovery time is taken during repeated lifting.
 Identify vulnerable staff (e.g. pregnant, those with health problems) and assess capability to lift.
-All staff, Managers, H&S Officer to monitor From now 15/06/11 Falling objects From insecure stacking or storage or during retrieval of files.
-All staff, principals visitors and contractors may suffer from being knocked on the head leading to possible bruising, concussion, fracture, open wound. ~ Weekly risk assessment checks undertaken to ensure nothing is stored unsafely and removed quickly if it is.
+All staff, Managers, H&S Officer to monitor From 10/06/11 Falling objects From insecure stacking or storage or during retrieval of files.
+All staff, principals visitors and contractors may suffer from being knocked on the head leading to possible bruising, concussion, fracture, open wound. ✓ Weekly risk assessment checks undertaken to ensure nothing is stored unsafely and removed quickly if it is.
 Adequate amount of storage space / shelving is provided.
 Safe storage arrangements ensure that objects are stable and easily accessible.
 Filing cabinets have the safety feature of only one drawer being able to be open at a time.
 Heavy objects to be stored at waist height.
 Continuation of weekly risk assessment checks and removal of hazards.
 Discourage heavy objects to be stored higher than waist level.
 Nothing to be stored on the edge of a shelf.
-H&S Officer to monitor, Managers to encourage From now 15/06/11
+H&S Officer to monitor, Managers to encourage From 10/06/11